-* Electrical store latest UK retailer to go into administration
+* Electrical store latest UK retailer to go into

 * Deloitte seeking buyers, says redundancies inevitable